iamdroppy/boroscope/README.md

 Frame starts at 0x1D then the length is a 16 bit (short) of offset 12 and 13 (dec)

-Line 96 checks if the len of the dgram is different than the received length, if so, discards frame
+[Line 93](https://github.com/iamdroppy/boroscope/blob/main/boroscope.cs:96) checks if the len of the dgram is different than the received length, if so, discards frame

-On line 104 checks if it contains a pattern of END OF JPEG (as it sends in **JFIF**) : `FF D9`
+On [Line 104](https://github.com/iamdroppy/boroscope/blob/main/boroscope.cs:104) checks if it contains a pattern of END OF JPEG (as it sends in **JFIF**) : `FF D9`

 Then it tries to reassemble the image and store it in a view.